baronkwan/github-battle/README.md

 ###Usage:###
 ```
+Clone this repo.
+Change directory to */github-battle*.
-Add your GitHub API credentials to helper file.
+Add your GitHub API credentials to the helper file.
 NPM install
 NPM run start
 ```